 Volunteer Veterinary Students

-The four-year program was developed primarily by Dr. John VanLeeuwen and Dr. Jeffrey Wichtel of UPEI’s Atlantic Veterinary College (AVC), and Teresa and Ken Mellish of FHF, with input from Dr. Jennifer Taylor and Charlene VanLeeuwen, UPEI Department of Applied Human Sciences, and Dr. Ron Macdonald, dean of the Faculty of Education.
+The four-year program was developed primarily by Dr. John VanLeeuwen of UPEI’s Atlantic Veterinary College (AVC), and Teresa and Ken Mellish of FHF, with input from Dr. Jennifer Taylor, Colleen Walton and Charlene VanLeeuwen, UPEI Department of Applied Human Sciences.

-First or second year veterinary student - download the Kenya summer internship application form here.
+First or second year veterinary students - please download this application form:

 UPEI/FHF Kenya Veterinary Senior Rotation

-Third year veterinary student, download the Kenya rotation application form here.
+Third year veterinary students, please download this application form.